 “Sometimes the best thing you can do is…. nothing. –Oliver Kellhammer, Ecological Artist

 There’s a lesser-known field of botany called the study of ruderal plants, or plants that grow on waste ground, ruins or rubble.
-Borne by birds, wind or other animals, the weed-like species are the first plants to colonize lands disturbed by wildfires, avalanches, construction and other ecological disasters.
-Self-sowing in abandoned areas, the hardy plants take root, demonstrating what Mother Nature will create when left to her own devices.
+Borne by birds, wind or other animals, the weed-like species are the first to colonize lands disturbed by wildfires, avalanches, construction and other ecological disasters.
+The plants self-sow in abandoned areas, forming impromptu gardens and forests over time, in a clear demonstration of what Mother Nature can do when left to her own devices.

-I’ve always been fascinated by this area of study that attempts to understand how these unusual plants came to be.
+I’ve always been fascinated by this area of study that attempts to understand how these pioneering plants came to be.
 Back in 1643, the Roman botanist Domenico Panaroli (1587-1657) was interested, too, when he began compiling the world’s first inventory of plants growing in the ruins of Rome’s Colosseum.
-Of the many species he observed flourishing in and around the stone arena, he noted that most originated not in Italy, but in North Africa.
+Of the many species he observed, he discovered that most originated not in Italy, but in North Africa.

-In his book titled Flora of the Colosseum, Plantarum Amphytheatralium Catalogus, Panaroli identified 337 ruderal plants growing in the diverse microclimates of the 6-acre Colosseum.
-The lush vegetation, which was thriving without apparent need for cultivation, exhibited a dynamic interplay between native and non-native species.
-The surprising findings led Panaroli to hypothesize that the exotic plants had traveled in with birds, or by wind or possibly on the coats of animals brought to fight in the ancient Colosseum.
+In his book titled Flora of the Colosseum, Plantarum Amphytheatralium Catalogus, Panaroli identified 337 ruderal plants growing in and around the different climatic zones of the 6-acre colosseum.
+The lush vegetation, which was thriving without apparent need for cultivation, exhibited a dynamic intermix of native and nonnative species.
+The surprising findings led Panaroli to hypothesize that the foreign plants had traveled in with birds, or by wind or possibly on the coats of animals brought to fight in the ancient arena.

-Two hundred years later, an English doctor named Richard Deakin recorded 420 species growing simultaneously in the ruins.
-The plants, which he documented in his 1855 book Flora of the Colosseum of Rome, included figs and vines, wild roses, orchids and dianthus, many of which had naturalized in the many atmospheric zones of the ancient forum.
+Two hundred years later, an English doctor named Richard Deakin recorded a total of 420 species growing simultaneously in the ruins.
+The plants, which he documented in his 1855 book Flora of the Colosseum of Rome, included figs and vines, wild roses, orchids and dianthus, many of which had naturalized in the microclimates of the Roman forum.
 He wrote:

 The object of the present little volume is to call the attention of the lover of the works of creation to those floral productions which flourish, in triumph, upon the ruins of a single building. [ ] Though without speech, they tell of that regenerating power which reanimates the dust of mouldering greatness.